agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab4/_index.md

 {{< img "athena-query2.png" "athena-query2" >}}

 1.5 In Athena you can do several things with this query
     a.
 You can use Save as to save this query, so that you can come back to it everytime you want to run it.
 Lets click on Save as button
     {{< img "athena-query-saveas1.png" "athena-query-saveas1" >}}
     {{< img "athena-query-saveas2.png" "athena-query-saveas2" >}}
     Click on Saved queries tab on the top, to access it
     {{< img "athena-saved-query.png" "athena-saved-query" >}}
     b.
 You can create a View.
-From the same query editor tab, now click on Create button as shown to select `Create view from query` option.
+From the same query editor tab, now click on Create button as shown to select `Create view from query` option.  (if Create button is not active, please click on Run query button to run and that should activate Create button for you Create view)
     {{< img "athena-create-view.png" "athena-create-view" >}}
     Provide name as `covid_cases_by_usa_view` and click on Create button
     {{< img "athena-create-view2.png" "athena-create-view2" >}}
     {{< img "athena-create-view3.png" "athena-create-view3" >}}
-    c.
-You can create a new Table **(Try on your own)** You will provide S3 location and file format you want to store data into this new table.
+    c.  **(Optional: Try on your own)** You also can create a new Table from the Create button options You will provide S3 location and file format you want to store data into this new table.
 This gives analyst simple ETL mechanism using SQL where they can deploy ETL logic and create a table and data files on another S3 location.
 They may need for intermediate processing or sharing it with other users.

 With this you are done trying out how you can leverage Athena for your interactive data query needs on your data lake.
 This gives you a powerful tool in the hands of your data analysts or data scientists to explore data using SQL.
-In the next lab we will use Amazon Quicksight to create some visuals and dashboards to show how easily you can consume same data on data lake via different types of tools.
+In the next lab we will use Amazon Quicksight to create some visuals and dashboards.